syxolk/mictool/README.md

 Mictool
 =======

-This project is a CLI based tool compatible to JMic by TUM.
+Mictool parses MPR files and outputs them in human-readable formats like HTML or LaTeX.
+It's a command line based tool, compatible to the save files of JMic by TUM.

 Functions:
 - parse MPR files and output them as formatted HTML (*.html) or LaTeX (*.tex)